General Information

 Remote Tracking Devices

-All dogs not under physical restraint used for pursuing deer, wild hog, fox, or coyote must be equipped and monitored with devices that allow remote tracking.
+All dogs not under physical restraint used for pursuing deer, wild hog, fox, or coyote must be equipped and monitored with devices that allow remote tracking and behavior correction.
 Removing, tampering, or otherwise interfering with any collar or tag (including remote tracking and behavior correction devices) of a dog used for hunting without the owner’s permission is prohibited.
 Violating this rule is a second-degree misdemeanor that carries a fine of up to $500.
 For more information, contact an FWC regional office.

 Bird Dogs